gregorik/SyncShield-Core/README.md

 **SyncShield Core** is a lightweight, battle-tested Unreal Engine 5 plugin designed to eliminate source control friction and protect your team from lost work and locked-file conflicts.
 It natively integrates with Unreal's Editor to warn you *before* you make changes, and safely catches you if you try to overwrite someone else's work.

+This is a major upgrade and more ambitious refactoring of the earlier [SafeSave plugin](https://github.com/gregorik/SafeSave) which remains fully functional in its own narrower scope.

 ## ✨ Core Features

 ### 🚫 Strict File Locking Protection